shayne008/terraform-beginner-bootcamp-2023/README.md

 Should prompt for yes or no. Can automatically approve with auto approve flag. `terraform apply --auto-approve`

+**NOTE** Make sure you follow the bucket name rules, had to change the lower, upper and special characters around to make it work.

 ### Terraform Destroy

 `terraform destroy` is a command in Terraform that is used to tear down and destroy the infrastructure resources that were created and managed by Terraform.